berkeley-cdss/curriculum-guide/workflows/pull-from-private-repos.md

 - Check that you're using the correct DataHub URL for your instance
 - Ensure the repository URL is correct and accessible

-**Repository not found**
-- Confirm the repository is private and exists
-- Verify you have the correct repository URL
-- Check that the GitHub App is installed in the correct organization

-## Security Considerations

-When working with private repositories:

-### Access Control
-- **Limited Scope**: GitHub Apps only have access to repositories explicitly granted
-- **Read-Only**: Apps typically have read-only access to repository contents
-- **User Authentication**: Students must be logged into DataHub to access private content

-### Best Practices
-- **Minimize Exposure**: Only grant access to repositories that absolutely need it
-- **Regular Audits**: Periodically review which repositories have been granted access
-- **Remove Access**: Request removal of access when courses end or materials are no longer needed
-- **Sensitive Data**: Avoid storing highly sensitive data even in private repositories

 ## Example Workflow

 Here's a typical workflow for using private repositories: